mgeier/insipid-sphinx-theme-nursery/doc/showcase/lists.rst

 * Another paragraph.

-  - A second level paragraph
+  - A second level paragraph.

-  - A second level paragraph
+  - A second level paragraph.

+* Another first level paragraph.

-An example that doesn't fulfill this rule:
+An example that doesn't fulfill this rule (only the nested sub-list does):

 * A paragraph.